Ellington Financial (EFC)

 Revenue trends explain a company’s historical growth, but the long-term change in earnings per share (EPS) points to the profitability of that growth – for example, a company could inflate its sales through excessive spending on advertising and promotions.

-Ellington Financial’s EPS grew at an unimpressive 1.6% compounded annual growth rate over the last five years, lower than its 14.8% annualized revenue growth.
+Ellington Financial’s EPS grew at a weak 2.7% compounded annual growth rate over the last five years, lower than its 9.6% annualized revenue growth.
 This tells us the company became less profitable on a per-share basis as it expanded.

-For Ellington Financial, its two-year annual EPS growth of 7.9% was higher than its five-year trend.
-This acceleration made it one of the faster-growing banking companies in recent history.
+For Ellington Financial, its two-year annual EPS growth of 14% was higher than its five-year trend.
+Accelerating earnings growth is almost always a great sign.

-In Q3, Ellington Financial reported adjusted EPS of $0.53, up from $0.40 in the same quarter last year.
-This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects Ellington Financial’s full-year EPS of $1.84 to shrink by 4.1%.
+In Q4, Ellington Financial reported adjusted EPS of $0.47, up from $0.45 in the same quarter last year.
+This print beat analysts’ estimates by 2.4%.
+Over the next 12 months, Wall Street expects Ellington Financial’s full-year EPS of $1.86 to shrink by 2%.

 7. Tangible Book Value Per Share (TBVPS)

-Ellington Financial’s TBVPS declined at a 4% annual clip over the last five years.
-The trend unfortunately shows few signs of slowing as TBVPS also declined by 3.3% annually two-year basis, falling from $14.46 to $13.52 per share.
+Ellington Financial’s TBVPS declined at a 5.6% annual clip over the last five years.
+On a two-year basis, TBVPS fell at a slower pace, dropping by 2.5% annually from $13.96 to $13.28 per share.

 8. Return on Equity

-Over the last five years, Ellington Financial has averaged an ROE of 7.8%, respectable for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
+Over the last five years, Ellington Financial has averaged an ROE of 6.6%, uninspiring for a company operating in a sector where the average shakes out around 7.5%.
+We’re optimistic Ellington Financial can turn the ship around given its success in other measures of financial health.

-9. Key Takeaways from Ellington Financial’s Q3 Results
+9. Key Takeaways from Ellington Financial’s Q4 Results

 10. Is Now The Time To Buy Ellington Financial?

-Ellington Financial doesn’t pass our quality test.
-Although its revenue growth was impressive over the last five years and is expected to accelerate over the next 12 months, its TBVPS has declined over the last five years.
-And while the company’s estimated net interest income growth for the next 12 months is great, the downside is its weak EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders.
+We cheer for all companies supporting the economy, but in the case of Ellington Financial, we’ll be cheering from the sidelines.
+To begin with, its revenue growth was mediocre over the last five years.
+While its estimated net interest income growth for the next 12 months is great, the downside is its TBVPS has declined over the last five years.
+On top of that, its weak EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders.